PART I.

 but none meant as much to this big, little boy

-as Dad’s form which clicked in just right.
+as Dad’s form which clicked into the void, just right.

 PART III